 This book shines a light on the best research into learning and the brain development that makes it all possible.
-Written by two distinguished education journalists, it provides an invaluable guide to the latest information for parents seeking to help their children to make the best use of their potential and steer a true course through an often confused, noisy and crowded learning landscape where ideas compete and nothing can seem clear.
+Written by two distinguished education journalists, it provides an invaluable guide to the latest information for teachers and parents seeking to help children to make the best use of their potential and steer a true course through an often confused, noisy and crowded learning landscape where ideas compete and nothing can seem clear.

 The first of its kind, this seminal text is a unique resource for parents, carers, primary and secondary teachers, student teachers, policymakers and anyone interested in the development of children and how they learn.

 1. In the beginning 2.
-The Brain 3.
+The brain 3.
 Genetics 4.
 Before school 5.
 Ready for school?
 6. Starting school 7.
 Organising for success 8.
 What works in the classroom 9.
 Children who struggle 10.
 Motivation 11.
 Its’s curious

 Wendy Berliner is an award-winning former senior Guardian journalist.
 She specialises in education and has also worked at The Independent, edited the Times Educational Supplement and been Director of Parental Engagement for one of the world’s largest international school groups.